Set up 2-Step Verification

 Administrator account

-1. Ask another admin at your company to generate backup codes, as described above in recovering a user account.
+1. Ask another admin at your company to generate backup codes, as described earlier in recovering a user account.

 2. If another administrator isn’t available, follow the instructions to reset your administrator password.